unpreset/unocss-preset-useful/packages/core/README.md

   unColor?: boolean | string

   /**
-   * Improve theme to be more useful
+   * Improve theme to be more useful, and align with Tailwind theme configuration *
-   *
    * - Add `animation` to theme, Expand theme animation name usage *